almostearthling/when-command/support/docs/tutorial.md

 ![TutorialBackup08](graphics/tutorial_cond_idle03.png)

 Here we just write _3_ in the only available text entry: _minutes_ is the default unit of measure for time and can be left alone.
-Now we can press _Ok_ and then, in the main configuration form, click the _Save_ button (we answer positively when possibly asked to overwrite the existing file): the next time **When** is started as resident frontend for **whenever**, our unattended backup routine will be scheduled for when we leave the workstation alone for three minutes.
+Now we can press _OK_ and then, in the main configuration form, click the _Save_ button (we answer positively when possibly asked to overwrite the existing file): the next time **When** is started as resident frontend for **whenever**, our unattended backup routine will be scheduled for when we leave the workstation alone for three minutes.
 In case the configuration utility was accessed through the system tray menu, the configuration form will include a _Reload_ button which, when clicked, reloads the configuration file (after saving it) and dynamically adds the new condition and the two tasks, that will be immediately active in the running instance of the scheduler.

 ## Temporary Files Cleanup